JohnDMcMaster/pr0ntools/stitch/README.txt

-See stitch script for example workflow
+See pr0nauto script for example workflow

 you *might* need a file like this to get it working:
 $ cat ~/.pr0nrc